 Curator: Alys Williams.

 Rene Matić (b.
 1997, Peterborough, UK) lives and works in London, UK.
 They hold a BA in Fine Art from Central St. Martins (2020).
-They have exhibited and performed internationally at galleries including: Arcadia Missa, London, UK; The Royal Standard, Liverpool, UK; Rile Space, Brussels, BE; Hume Gallery, Chicago, US; Lesbiennale 2019, Online; Autograph ABP, London, UK; Protein Gallery, London, UK; Attic Space, Nottingham, UK; Atrium Gallery, London, UK; Copeland Gallery, London, UK; Ugly Duck Gallery, London, UK; The Black Cultural Archives, London, UK.
+They have exhibited and performed internationally at galleries including: Bold Tendencies, London, UK; Arcadia Missa, London, UK; The Royal Standard, Liverpool, UK; Rile Space, Brussels, BE; Hume Gallery, Chicago, US; Lesbiennale 2019, Online; Autograph ABP, London, UK; Protein Gallery, London, UK; Attic Space, Nottingham, UK; Atrium Gallery, London, UK; Copeland Gallery, London, UK; Ugly Duck Gallery, London, UK.